edwardmiller123/planted-pro/README.md

 # Review Notes:
 - Make lid screw holes deeper
 - create holes for threaded inserts (or just screws)
-- redesign board
-	- need to add boost converter for 5v lcd
-	- 5v and GND for back light
-	- add potentiometer to board along with pin for v0 of lcd

 # Parts List